ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 >> ## Solution
 >>
 >> - Are you working on your own local machine?
->>   You need to copy teh `data-local-esmvaltool.yml` into your config directory
+>>   You need to copy the `data-local-esmvaltool.yml` into your config directory
 >>   and add the root path of the folder where the data is available (e.g., ``<your_climate_data_dir>``) as:
 >>
 >>```yaml